python-discord/site/pydis_site/apps/content/resources/guides/python-guides/bot_presence.md

-# Where should I change my bots presence and when?
+# Where should I change my bot's presence and when?

 ---